-Mr Ng Chin Kang is the nephew of Dr Ng Yam Puan and Datuk Ng Yeng Keng and cousin of Mr Ng Chin Lan, the Directors and/or major shareholders of the Company.
+Mr Ng Chin Kang is the nephew of Dr Ng Yam Puan and Datuk Ng Yeng Keng, the Directors and/or major shareholders of the Company.
 He has no conflict of interest with the Company and has no conviction for offences within the past ten (10) years.